davidmoten/xuml-compiler/README.md

 The result is an executable system so that we satisfy to a fair degree that _"the model is the code"_.

 Dependency updates are still being made to this project as it is still in use in production. **Note** that a completely reworked model compiler is at http://github.com/davidmoten/xuml-tools.
-The primary difference is a reworked metamodel in accordance with Leon Starr's work and more support for concurrency.
+The primary difference is a reworked metamodel in accordance with Leon Starr's work and more support for concurrency (Akka used for signals).

 * [Guide](src/docs/README.md)
 * [Metamodel](src/docs/metamodel.md)